Sherkala-Chat: Building a State-of-the-Art LLM for Kazakh in a Moderately Resourced Setting: Introduction

 \section{Introduction}

-The Republic of Kazakhstan, with a population of approximately 20 million, is characterized by its linguistic diversity.
-The majority of the population (73\%) speaks Kazakh, followed by 15\% who speak Russian, alongside several other Turkic languages.\footnote{\url{https://glottolog.org/}} Despite this multilingual landscape, the Kazakh language and culture remain significantly underrepresented in natural language processing (NLP) research and resources \cite{joshi-etal-2020-state}.
-This underrepresentation highlights the need for targeted efforts to develop NLP tools and datasets that better reflect the linguistic and cultural richness of the Kazakh-speaking community.
+The Republic of Kazakhstan, with a population of approximately 20 million, is a linguistically diverse nation.
+Kazakh is the state language and spoken by around 80\% of the population.
+Russian remains widely used, with over 80\% of Kazakhstanis speaking this language.
+Additionally, the country hosts several other Turkic and minority languages.\footnote{\url{https://en.wikipedia.org/wiki/Languages_of_Kazakhstan}, \url{https://glottolog.org/}}\blfootnote{This paper contains examples that may be offensive or triggering to some audiences.} Despite Kazakh's state status and its growing use in education and government spaces, alongside with diminishing presence of Russian as the ethnic Russian population continues to decline, the Kazakh language and culture remain significantly underrepresented in natural language processing (NLP) research and resources \citep{joshi-etal-2020-state}.
+This gap highlights the need for developing Kazakh-centric NLP tools and datasets to support the linguistic and cultural identity of the Kazakh-speaking community and empower millions of Kazakh speakers to fully engage with AI-driven technologies in their own language.

-In this technical report, we aim to address the limited progress of large language models within the context of Kazakhstan by introducing state-of-the-art Kazakh language models, namely \modelname{} and \modelnamechat{}.
-These transformer-based models are pretrained on 45.3 billions of tokens in Kazakh, Russian, and English, with a primary emphasis on the Kazakh language.
-While recent advancements in language models have thoughtfully considered multilinguality and demonstrated cross-lingual transfer capabilities, they remain predominantly English-centric (e.g., Falcon \cite{falcon40b}, PALM \cite{chowdhery2022palm}, the latest Aya \cite{Ustun2024AyaMA} and Llama-3.1 \cite{Dubey2024TheL3}).
-This limitation makes them suboptimal for the Kazakhstan context, as we demonstrate in this report, particularly in knowledge-intensive and reasoning evaluations.
+In this paper, we introduce two state-of-the-art Kazakh language models—\modelname{} and its instruction-tuned variant \modelnamechat{}—designed to advance large language model (LLM) capabilities in the underrepresented Kazakh language.
+These models are derived from LLaMA-3.1 8B model \citep{Dubey2024TheL3} by continuously training on 45.3 billion tokens spanning Kazakh, Russian, and English, with a strong emphasis on Kazakh.
+Although recent multilingual models such as Falcon \citep{falcon40b}, PaLM \citep{chowdhery2022palm}, Aya \citep{Ustun2024AyaMA}, and LLaMA-3.1 \citep{Dubey2024TheL3} demonstrate notable cross-lingual transfer capabilities, they remain primarily English-centric and often underperform in lower-resourced contexts.
+As we show in Section~\ref{sec:Evaluation}, these limitations are especially evident in knowledge-intensive and reasoning tasks relevant to Kazakhstan.